GSA/piv-guides/_networkconfig/10_AMA.md

 {% include info-warning.html content="Do not use AMA to provide privileged user access to servers." %}

 ### PowerShell Script To Import Common Federal/DoD Certificate Policies
 You can use this [CertificateIssuanceOIDs.ps1](https://github.com/GSA/ficam-scripts-public/tree/master/_ama){:target="_blank"} PowerShell script to import a list of Federal Common/DoD Certificate certification policies.
 This simplifies Microsoft TechNet's steps for setting up the policies.
 The script has a list of policies to import grouped under different categories.
 You should only import the policies that are applicable to your agency.

+The script creates active directory security groups with the same name as the certificate issuance policies and links the policies to the groups.
+It also creates the active directory groups container (ou=Groups) if it does not exist under ou=Administrators.

 You may have to change the [powershell script execution policy](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-5.1&viewFallbackFrom=powershell-Microsoft.PowerShell.Core){:target="_blank"} to execute this script or sign the script to execute it after downloading.